Unit 1 - Practice Quiz

 37 Why is it often difficult to pick the optimal K using the Elbow method?

-A. The 'elbow' might not be sharp or clear
+C. The 'elbow' might not be sharp or clear

 38 What is the primary role of the 'Coordinate Descent' concept in K-Means?

-A. It is used for initialization
+A. It is used to visualize data

 B. It calculates the distance

-C. It is used to visualize data
+C. It is used for initialization

 D. It is the method used to optimize the objective function